boddenberg-it/.githooker/README.md

 ### Why?

 **.githooks** shall avoid duplicating code across multiple repositories used for _git-hook-ish_ tasks like evlauating list of staged files in a commit and fire actions accordingly.
 Setting up a [git-hook](https://git-scm.com/docs/githooks) is turned into a more declarative configuration.
-It also recudes maintenance of git-hooks across a team working on repository by tracking mentioned **git-hook declarations** in git itself.
+It also recudes maintenance of git-hooks across a team working on repository by tracking git-hooks in repo.
 Moreover, the `.githooks/helper.sh` provides simple management of project's git-hooks in an interactive CLI-manner.

 Last but not least, **git** and **bash** are the only dependencies necessary for this [git-hook](https://git-scm.com/docs/githooks) helper in the hope to provide highly versatile use.